kyverno/website/content/en/docs/Writing policies/writing-policies-variables.md

 ---
-title: Using Variables and External Data Sources
+title: Variables and External Data Sources
 description: >
     Use request data, ConfigMaps, and built-in variables in policy rules
 weight: 5